Graduate Diploma in Law (Graduate Diploma)

 Listen to lectures electronically at any time.
 Tutorials are delivered face to face with learning and pastoral support provided by tutors.

-If you are thinking of qualifying as a barrister, the GDL gives you the academic modules you’ll need to pass before progressing to a Bar Training Course (BTC) which can also be studied at the School of Law and Politics.
+If you are thinking of qualifying as a barrister, the GDL gives you the academic modules you will need to pass before progressing to a Bar Training Course (BTC).
+We also offer a BTC course.

 Where you'll study